ashedden/WeatherApp/README.md

 -If user types in city/country combination that does not exist, app crashes

--Filling out table in 5 day forecast
+-Filling out table in 5 day forecast using OpenWeatherMap Api

+-Update screenshots